Phil Dawson

-Philip Drury Dawson (born January 23, 1975) is a former American football placekicker.
-He played in the National Football League (NFL) for the Cleveland Browns from 1999 to 2012 and holds their franchise record for most field goals made, passing Hall of Famer Lou Groza in 2010.
-He played college football at Texas.
-He also played for the San Francisco 49ers from 2013-2016, and the Arizona Cardinals in 2017 and 2018.
-He signed a contract in 2019 to retire as a member of the team that he started with, the Cleveland Browns.
+Philip Drury Dawson (born January 23, 1975) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the Texas Longhorns and signed with the Oakland Raiders as an undrafted free agent in 1998.
+Dawson played for the Cleveland Browns from 1999 to 2012 and has the second-most field goals made for their franchise, passing Hall of Famer Lou Groza in 2010.
+He also played for the San Francisco 49ers and Arizona Cardinals.
+Dawson signed a contract in 2019 to retire as a member of the Browns.

-High school career
+Early life

 Dawson attended Lake Highlands High School in Dallas, Texas and was a letterman in football.
-In a 1992 playoff game at Texas Stadium against Nacogdoches High School, Dawson kicked a 52-yard field goal as time expired to beat Nacogdoches 31-28.
-He graduated in the class of 1993; the Baltimore Ravens placekicker Matt Stover attended the same high school, graduating in 1986.
-As a senior, he was a starter at both kicker and offensive tackle until he hurt his knee in a preseason scrimmage.
-He thought he might have to have season-ending surgery, but he gutted it out, stuck to kicking, and was named as an All-American and the Southwest Region Offensive Player of the Year by SuperPrep.
+In a 1992 playoff game at Texas Stadium against Nacogdoches High School, he kicked a 52-yard field goal as time expired to beat Nacogdoches 31–28.
+Dawson graduated in the class of 1993; Baltimore Ravens placekicker Matt Stover attended the same high school, graduating in 1986.
+As a senior, Dawson was a starter at both kicker and offensive tackle until hurting his knee in a preseason scrimmage.
+Dawson thought that he might have had to have season-ending surgery, but he gutted it out, stuck to kicking, and was named as an All-American and the Southwest Region Offensive Player of the Year by SuperPrep.

 College career

 Dawson attended the University of Texas at Austin, where he was a four-year letterman in football.

-After redshirting his freshman year, he scored 80 points his first year of playing.
+After redshirting his freshman year, Dawson scored 80 points his first year of playing.
 He also tied a school record with 54 consecutive extra points.

-The following season, he made honorary All-America honors while leading the Longhorns in scoring.
-He made first-team All-America his junior and senior years, while simultaneously making All-Big 12.
-He earned a B.A. in political science.
-Dawson is famous for his 1995 game-winning field goal against the University of Virginia, booting a 50-yarder against a 30-MPH wind to give Texas a dramatic 17-16 victory as time expired.
+As a sophomore, Dawson made honorary All-America honors while leading the Longhorns in scoring.

+Dawson made first-team All-America during his junior and senior years, while simultaneously making All-Big 12.
+Dawson earned a B.A. in political science.
+He is famous for his 1995 game-winning field goal against the University of Virginia, booting a 50-yarder against a 30-MPH wind to give Texas a dramatic 17–16 victory as time expired.